 The previous human experience presents significant limitations as it dates to the 1970s and early 1980s when the implementation of ICH Good Clinical Practices was not yet in effect.
 The published studies did not disclose certain data points in line with the current ICH Good Clinical Practices, such as efficacy endpoints and serious adverse events. , whether those endpoints were reached, whether the data was found to be statistically significant and serious adverse events.
-Further, we do not know whether those prior studies were powered for statistical significance in the way our planned studies will be powered.
+Further, we do not know whether those prior studies will be powered.
 Based generally on the results of these prior human studies, we believe that THIO has a well-established safety profile, which we intend to independently demonstrate through our own clinical studies.
 Moreover, all prior studies were conducted primarily in heavily pre-treated, refractory patients.